What is a brass core chip?

 David Whalen has given information to those investigating this matter on several occasions regarding the chips he worked on for Gonski.
 At no time has he stated that he made any of the chips for Gonski that are the subject of Porter’s complaint.

-Given all the information gathered in the course of this investigation and the lack of any substantial corroborating evidence, the Board of Directors of the CC & GTCC finds that there is not enough evidence to take any action in this matter.
+Given all the information gathered in the course of this investigation and the lack of any substantial corroborating evidence, the Board of Directors of the CCA finds that there is not enough evidence to take any action in this matter.

 The Board of Directors found as follows by a vote of 5-0:

 In the matter of the complaint brought by Dean Porter against Walt Gonski, Porter alleged that Gonski sold him brass core casino chips without disclosing all information known about their true nature and/or origin.
-After investigating this matter, the Board of Directors of the CC&GTCC finds that there was no evidence of a violation of the Code of Ethics of the CC&GTCC.
+After investigating this matter, the Board of Directors of the CCA finds that there was no evidence of a violation of the Code of Ethics of the CCA.

 The portion of Dean Porter’s complaint concerning Walt Gonski is closed.